MuchinaWamburia/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  In the create action, it should be Toy.create(toy_params) instead of Toys.create(toy_params).

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged:I modified the update action to only update the likes attribute of the toy:

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: updated routes.rb